Kalmat Naval Base

 Kalmat Naval Base is a proposed naval base of the Pakistan Navy at Khor Kalmat, Balochistan, Pakistan.

 Location

 Khor Kalmat is a lagoon located on the Makran coast of Balochistan.
 The Basol River drains into the Khor Kalmat lagoon.
+Kalmat lies about 350 km west of Karachi; the area is 20 km from the Makran Coastal Highway.
 The geographical coordinates of Khor Kalmat are N 25° 24' 32 E 64° 4' 37.